-Some programs useful to the analysis of exoplanets data and to the interpretation of properties of exoplanetary systems have been grouped under the theme "Ancillary Science".
-These are stellar physics programs - like the study of stellar micro-variability or the derivation of precise limb darkening laws as function of stellar temperature, both affecting the measurement of exoplanet parameters - and programs to address very specific questions in planetology, like the frequency of planets around evolved stars.
+Programs useful to the analysis of exoplanets data and to the interpretation of properties of exoplanetary systems have been grouped under the theme "Ancillary Science".
+These are stellar physics programs - like the study of stellar micro-variability; the derivation of precise limb darkening laws as function of stellar temperature; the measurements of stellar mass of M dwarfs in eclipsing binaries hosting a low mass star - and programs to address very specific questions in planetology, like the frequency of planets around evolved stars.